AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/fm-output-generatation.md

 ---
 # Generate output of FrameMaker documents {#id1645H8040HD}

-Starting with AEM Guides 1.1, you can also publish FrameMaker documents \(`.book` and `.fm`\) available in your AEM repository.
-If a book file contains a combination of DITA and FrameMaker documents, AEM Guides allows you to publish such documents as well.
+Starting with Adobe Experience Manager Guides 1.1, you can also publish FrameMaker documents \(`.book` and `.fm`\) available in your Adobe Experience Manager repository.
+If a book file contains a combination of DITA and FrameMaker documents, Experience Manager Guides allows you to publish such documents as well.
 FrameMaker documents can be published into the following formats:

 -   PDF